trainman419/namniart.com/_posts/2009-06-30-the-open-command.markdown

 $ open -g http://fictional.com
 {% endhighlight %}

+Want to open it with a specific browser?
+Use the -a option to select an application:

+{% highlight bash %}
+$ open -g http://fictional.com -a Safari.app
+{% endhighlight %}

 I'll leave it up to you to find out more (yes, there is more): man open

 Now for the question: